 Identity \eqref{4} implies with \IL\ that for any closed term $t$, $\sg(t)\in\{-1,0,1\}$, and thus also that $\sg(\sg(t))=\sg(t)$.
 However, with some effort we can derive $\sg(\sg(x))=\sg(x)$, which of course is an interesting consequence.

 \begin{proposition} $\Md\cup\SA\vdash \sg(\sg(x))=\sg(x)$. \end{proposition}

 Before giving a proof of the idempotency of $\sg(x)$ we explain how we found one, as there seems not to be an obvious proof for this identity | at the same time this explanation illustrates the proof of Theorem~\ref{st}.
-Consider a fresh constant $c$, then:
+Consider a fresh constant $c$ and let $e$ abbreviate the equation $\sg(\sg(c)) = \sg(c)$, then:

 The first two derivabilities are trivial, the third one is obtained from \eqref{4} after multiplication with $1/\sg(c) \cdot 1/(1-\sg(c))$ (thus yielding $\sg(c)=-1=\sg(\sg(c))$).
 The proof transformations that underly the proof of Theorem~\ref{st} dictate how to eliminate the \IR\ rule in this particular case.
 The proof below shows the slightly polished result.